Department of

 Biography

-David Grant heads the Advanced Materials Research Group at The University of Nottingham and has wide ranging research interests in (1) Energy storage systems from alloy and intermetallic hydrides to complex light metal hydrides and multi-component systems for storing hydrogen and also using these materials as thermal stores; and in (2) Biomaterials such as surface modification, coatings, nano-composite structures, degradable materials, cell surface interactions.
+David Grant is Director of the University of Nottingham Energy Institute and a member Advanced Materials Research Group and has wide ranging research interests in (1) Energy storage systems from alloy and intermetallic hydrides to complex light metal hydrides and multi-component systems for storing hydrogen and also using these materials as thermal stores; and in (2) Biomaterials such as surface modification, coatings, nano-composite structures, degradable materials, cell surface interactions.
 He has worked on over 100 projects both fundamental and applied with industry translating IP through patents and collaborative projects and has spent a secondment with industry for two years.
 From 2017 to 2023 he was the Director of the University of Nottingham's Beacon in Propulsion Futures.
+From 2012 to 2024 he was also Head of the Advanced Materials research group with 24 academics and 100 researchers.
 He is currently the director of the University of Nottingham Energy Institute.

 Expertise Summary